The skin expert's 5 best sun protection tips

 No. 5 – Dress to protect!

 Clothing is the first line of defense against the sun.
 How do different items of clothing affect how well you are protected?
-Here are some ground rules:
+Here are some basic rules:

-Dark clothing: Black and navy absorb more UV rays than lighter colors such as white and pastels.
-For example, a plain white cotton t-shirt gives an SPF of only about 10.
+Black and navy absorb more UV rays than lighter colors like white and pastels.
+For example, a plain white cotton t-shirt provides an SPF of only about 10.

 As a rule of thumb - the more intense the shade, the better protection the clothing will provide.

-Material: Just like color, the material and texture of your clothing can affect how well it protects you from UV rays.
-Synthetic and semi-synthetic fibers such as polyester or rayon are the best choices for sun protection, as are dense, heavy, tightly woven fabrics such as wool, denim or corduroy.
-At the opposite end of the spectrum are lightweight fabrics (such as refined cotton), which tend to be thinner and thus allow more light to pass through.
-Example:
+Just like color, the material and texture of your clothing can affect how well it protects you from UV rays.
+Synthetic and semi-synthetic fibers like polyester or rayon are the best choices for sun protection, as are dense, heavy, tightly woven fabrics like wool, denim, or corduroy.
+At the opposite end of the spectrum are lightweight fabrics (such as refined cotton), which tend to be thinner and therefore allow more light to pass through.
+Examples:

 • Shirt (denim) SPF 1700